55Honey/Acore_LevelUpReward/README.md

 ## LevelUpReward
 Lua script for Azerothcore with ElunaLUA to reward players for reaching certain levels.
+The ingame mail they receive will also contain their rank to reach this level.

 Proudly hosted on [ChromieCraft](https://www.chromiecraft.com/)